openstack/cinder/doc/source/configuration/block-storage/drivers/storpool-volume-driver.rst

   images, then the node running the ``cinder-volume`` service must also have access to the StorPool data network and run the ``storpool_block`` service.

-* All nodes that need to access the StorPool API (the compute nodes and the node running the ``cinder-volume`` service) must have the following packages installed:

-  * storpool-config (part of the StorPool installation)
-  * the storpool Python bindings package
-  * the storpool.spopenstack Python helper package

 Configuring the StorPool volume driver
 --------------------------------------